Showing posts with label content. Show all posts

 Confusing Audience

 The front of the postcard shows someone in a combination utility room and expensive closet, with more athletic shoes than you can count.
 The room looks pretty expensive, like it is in the house of a one-percenter.
-It certainly doesn't look like this is a typical personal using a typical machine.
+It certainly doesn't look like this is a typical person using a typical machine.
 So a typical consumer might look at the person and room and think they couldn't afford whatever the postcard is advertising.

 Misleading Product